Programmatic SEO: Is It Right for Your Business?

 Sustainably scaling SEO isn’t as simple as publishing hundreds of templated pages.
 With quality at the forefront of search quality raters’ checklists, large-scale websites need to weigh programmatic SEO against strategic SEO.
 Here’s what that looks like.

-Publishing a slew of templated pages with minimal differentiation and a lack of strategy can do more harm than good to your search visibility.
-To maximize the impact of programmatic search engine optimization (SEO), you need more than a copy-and-paste approach — you need a thoughtful strategy.
-Let’s talk about why.
+Publishing a slew of templated pages with minimal differentiation and no strategy can do more harm than good to your search visibility.
+To maximize the impact of programmatic search engine optimization (SEO), you need a thoughtful strategy.
+The difference between a page that ranks and one that gets penalized usually comes down to the data behind it.

 What Is Programmatic SEO?

-Programmatic SEO is an automated method of optimizing large volumes of web pages by leveraging software, templated content, and structured data.
+Programmatic SEO is an automated method of creating or optimizing large volumes of web pages using software, templated content, and structured data.
 It focuses on identifying patterns across pages to systematically generate new pages and apply SEO improvements at scale, making it particularly valuable for large sites like ecommerce stores, online marketplaces, directories, and content-rich media platforms.

 Programmatic SEO encompasses several techniques and strategies, including:

 • Automated Content Generation: Sites may use templated content to create programmatic pages, swapping out keywords.
-Or, they may use software to generate content.
+Or they may use AI tools to generate content.
 For instance, you might automatically create product descriptions on ecommerce sites using a standard template and data from a product database.
 However, this should be done judiciously, as overly generic or duplicative content can negatively affect SEO.

 • Metadata Optimization: Meta tags, such as the title tag, meta description, and headers, play important roles in SEO.
 A formulaic approach can allow for optimization at scale, ensuring each page is properly tagged and described.